 - Improve habitat for threatened California red-legged frogs.

-San Clemente Dam is located just downstream of the confluence of the Carmel River and San Clemente Creek.
-The two waterways are separated by a narrow ridge.
-The majority of the sediment which has accumulated behind the dam is located along the Carmel River side of the reservoir.
-The design of the Reroute and Removal project takes advantage of this situation by transforming the Carmel River arm of the lower reservoir (already full of sediment) into a permanent sediment storage area.
-This design minimizes the amount of sediment which must be excavated and moved, thereby reducing the project cost as well as some of the environmental impacts.
-Other components of the project include constructing the access roads (to be completed in 2013) and the transfer of CAW property around San Clemente Dam to the U.S. Department of Interior Bureau of Land Management.
+San Clemente Dam was located just downstream of the confluence of the Carmel River and San Clemente Creek.
+The two waterways were separated by a narrow ridge.
+The majority of the sediment which had accumulated behind the dam was located along the Carmel River side of the reservoir.
+The design of the Reroute and Removal project took advantage of this situation by transforming the Carmel River arm of the lower reservoir (already full of sediment) into a permanent sediment storage area.
+This design minimized the amount of sediment which had to be excavated and moved, thereby reducing the project cost as well as some of the environmental impacts.
+Other components of the project included constructing the access roads and the future transfer of CAW property around San Clemente Dam to the U.S. Department of Interior Bureau of Land Management.

 Reroute of the Carmel River into San Clemente Creek To establish the Carmel River arm of the reservoir as a permanent sediment storage area, the river was rerouted into the adjacent San Clemente Creek, upstream of this area.
 This was accomplished by cutting a “Reroute Channel” through the narrow ridge separating the two waterways, approximately one-half mile upstream of the dam (More).

 Excavation and Stabilization of the Accumulated Sediment Although the majority of accumulated sediment was already on the Carmel River side of the reservoir, approximately 380,000 cubic yards of sediment that had accumulated in the San Clemente Creek arm had to be excavated and added to the Carmel River sediment storage area (More).